-Project-Together with your group, you will determine what project you will complete (either individually or collaboratively).
-This project must meet the following criteria:
+Project-Together with your group, you will determine a project to complete (either individually or collaboratively).
+This project must meet these criteria:

 - It will involve substantive and probing inquiry into any area of relevance to counseling, therapy or school psychological services with diverse populations.
 We will discuss possibilities in the first class. - It will be of demonstrable use to the authors. - It will be presented to the class in some form that includes oral description of the project (its story) and what was learned from the experience.